 The Inn at Entrada, Utah

-What We Loved Most: Stargazing from our private patio, wrapped in blankets and telling stories while the desert sky lit up above us.
+What We Loved Most: Every evening, I looked forward to stargazing from our private patio.
+We were wrapped in blankets, chatting, while the desert sky lit up above us.

 Our highlights?
-A quiet dinner at The Grille — I had the herb-roasted chicken and a sweet prickly pear lemonade, while the kids devoured gourmet mac and cheese.
+A quiet family dinner at The Grille.
+I had the herb-roasted chicken and a sweet prickly pear lemonade, while my son devoured gourmet mac and cheese.

 Strater Hotel, Colorado

-Walking into The Strater felt like stepping into a storybook — vintage wallpaper, old west charm, and live piano music floating through the lobby.
-The kids were wide-eyed with curiosity, and I remember thinking, “This is exactly the kind of history lesson they'll never forget.”
+Walking into The Strater had lots of old west charm.
+There was live piano music floating through the lobby when we first arrived.
+My son was wide-eyed with curiosity.
+I remember thinking, “This is exactly the kind of history lesson a child won't easily forget.”

 Hotel Parq Central, New Mexico

-Hotel Parq Central was our stylish home base in Albuquerque — close enough to the action, but quiet enough for true downtime.
+Hotel Parq Central was our stylish home base in Albuquerque.
+I found it close enough to the action, but quiet enough for true downtime.
 It had a boutique feel, yet felt totally family-friendly.
-I remember thinking, “This is how you do city trips with kids — thoughtfully.”
+I remember thinking, “This is how you do city trips with kids.”

 Our highlights?
-Green chile breakfast burritos from Apothecary Lounge, served with a side of that unbeatable desert view.
+Green chile breakfast burritos from Apothecary Lounge.
+We found the desert view unbeatable.

 Lake Powell Resort, Arizona

 Lake Powell Resort was all about wide open water and adventure.
-We kayaked in narrow canyons, swam off the dock, and watched sunsets that didn’t look real.
-I remember thinking, “This is what childhood summers should be made of.”
+We swam during the day and watched spectacular sunsets at the end of the day.
+I remember thinking, “This is what family vacation memories are made of.”

-Our highlights?
-Grilled fish tacos and cold lemonades at the Rainbow Room, eaten outside while the lake shimmered gold behind us.
+Favorite Meal Grilled fish tacos and cold lemonades at the Rainbow Room.
+We ate outside near the lake.

 Sundance Resort, Utah